TheCoolerZmitter/YellowRoseFinal/README.md

  of 1 second and a frequency of 0.5 seconds means that every half second, the sample skips forward by 1 second.
 One more example would be a chop amount of -5ms and a frequency of 10ms, which means every 10ms, the sample goes backwards 5ms, effectively doubling the length of the sample while giving it an interesting auditory texture.

+Commit history is gone as I ran out of LFS space.